AnuPriya962/TinHerHack3/README.md

 ├── scripts.js         # Inline JavaScript (can be modularized)
 └── README.md          # Documentation (this file)
 ```

+**##Challenges we faced**
+1. The main problem was that we came to this hackathon without an idea ,so we spend around 5 hours atleast just thinking about ideas
+2. Inadequate coding knowledge.
+Me and my team mates do not have enough coding knowledge to make this project completely by ourselves yet.
+3. We couldn't do the timer part of the project eventhough we tried a lot due to which we couldn't advance with the project anymore on the hackathon.

 ## Future Enhancements
 - **Persistent Storage:** Save tasks using local storage or integrate with a backend.